AARHUS-TECH/Infoskaerm-SKP/README.md

 - [ ] Add capability for more than 3 news (replace existing in order)
 - [x] Implement startDate and endDate to the database
 - [ ] Delete after endDate
+- [ ] Setting better time for slides, for better readability